Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

 To reheat, pour the soup into a pot and bring to a boil.
 Reduce the heat and simmer for 2-3 minutes until piping hot throughout.

-If preferred add extra veggie stock, water or some plant milk to loose up the soup and to extend the leftovers into more portions.
+If preferred add extra vegetable stock or some milk to loose up the soup and to extend the leftovers into more portions.
 A can of drained beans can also help bulk out leftover soups into more portions.

 A few suggestions: